Johnson Central High School: Extracurricular activities

 Johnson Central High School is well known for its football, basketball, baseball, wrestling, Future Problem Solving and academic teams.
 In addition, it hosts several successful clubs including FFA, FBLA, DECA, HOSA, FCCLA, Beta, SkillsUSA, STLP, and FEA.
 Its DECA Quiz Bowl team were state champions in 2007, 2008, and 2009.

 The rivalry between Johnson Central High School and Paintsville High School, both in the same county, is considered to be one of the biggest high school rivalries in the state.
 The rivalry would always acculminate in a football game known as the Apple Bowl, a festivity associated with the Kentucky Apple Festival, but the event was ended.

 Other extracurricular activities available at Johnson Central include marching band, pep band, stage band, concert band, golf, tennis, wrestling, soccer, bowling, volleyball, and honor choir.

 Athletics

 Johnson Central is a regional power house in basketball, winning four consecutive region titles from 2012 to 2015 under Coach Tommy McKenzie.
 The football team has won an average of over 10 games a year in the last 15 seasons.
 In 2015 JCHS went to the State Title game, only to lose to the South Warren Spartans.
-The Golden Eagles returned to the Class 4A state title game in 2016, defeating the Franklin-Simpson Wildcats 48-0 to capture the school's first state athletic championship in a team sport.
-In 2019 the football team made its 5th straight State Championship appearance and second State Championship under coach Jim Matney by defeating Boyle County 21-20.
+The Golden Eagles returned to the Class 4A state title game in 2016, defeating the Franklin-Simpson Wildcats 48–0 to capture the school's first state athletic championship in a team sport.
+In 2019 the football team made its 5th straight State Championship appearance and second State Championship under coach Jim Matney by defeating Boyle County 21–20.
 The wrestling team under coach Jim Matney won its 13th consecutive Regional championships in a row in 2021.
-Winning State Dual Championships in both 2019 and 2021.
-State Runnerup in2013 and 2020.
+Winning State Dual Championships in both 2019 and 2021 and State Runner-up in 2013 and 2020.
+Matney died on September 28, 2021, at age 62 due to COVID-19, with Jesse Peck taking the position as Head Football Coach, while Blake Gamble took the position as the new JC Wrestling Coach.